ltw-webdev-4/curriculum/making-a-new-pattern.md

           - “and find `theme.css`”
       - num: 11
         text: |
-          Hook up your Google Font, if you’re using one.
+          Hook up your Google/Typkit font, if you’re using one.
       - num: 12
         text: |
           Finally point to the buttons CSS file.
 Notice how there is no `css/` in this URL.
 That’s because the `buttons.css` file is in the same location as the HTML file.